Junaid-Aftab/Non-Uniform-QFT/README.md

 The sum

-\[
+$$
 \sum_r D_{u_r} F D_{v_r}
-\]
+$$

-is implemented using the **Linear Combination of Unitaries (LCU)** framework, which constructs a quantum circuit representing weighted sums of unitary operators.
+is implemented using the Linear Combination of Unitaries (LCU) framework, which constructs a quantum circuit representing weighted sums of unitary operators.

 ---